vickyd885/MSR-Challenge-2018/README.md

 This repository supplements our report for Tools and Environment Coursework 2.
 (This is **not** an actual submission for the MSR 2018 Mining Challenge.)

-Research question: **"Do large changes to source code have a negative impact on software engineering?"*
+Research question: **Do large changes to source code have a negative impact on software projects?*

 ## Overview